 - Opera: MP4, WebM, Ogg

 The safest bet is to use MP4 but it is a good idea to provide multiple file types.
 Keep in mind that the autoplay feature is now blocked or not supported by newer browsers to prevent videos from automatically playing on a web page without the user’s permission.
 You can still use the loop feature and should always include controls.

-When you add a video to your page you can specify the width and height, if you would like to auto-play the video, loop the video and if you would like to show or hide the video player controls.
-The video player controls look like this in Chrome browser:
+When you add a video to your page you can specify the width and height, if you would like to show or hide the video player controls, and if you would like to loop or autoplay the video.
+The video player controls look like this in the Chrome browser: